 - Addiction recovery – Addiction recovery programs, help with safe detox, recovery, and addiction counseling.

 - Provide safe housing – If the child can not or will not return home, help with safe fostering, transitional housing, or placement in a stable home with a relative is encouraged.

 - Finding your place in the workforce.
 LGBTQ Students Guide to Getting Hired.

 - Crisis Intervention – Chat online, or by phone: 1-866-488-7386

 - Safe Place – National program addressing LGBT youth runaway, safe environment, and housing programs.

 - Lesbian, Gay, Bisexual, and Transgender Health – Health resources, student action group, antibullying support, help for families.

 - Bullying and LGBT Youth – StopBullying.gov. – Finding strategies to help LGBT youth and adults experiencing harassment or bullying.
 Providing a safe environment for youth, know your rights.

-- Advocates for Youth – A one point youth assistance resources for LBGT youth.
+- Advocates for Youth – A one-point youth assistance resource for LBGT youth.
 A collection of videos, websites where information and help can be obtained.

 - LGBT Youth.gov – Child welfare, homelessness and housing, juvenile justice, events, and celebrations.